anduriroshan/Agentic-Boards-Gemini/README.md

 ### Real-Time Streaming & Transparency
 The platform leverages Server-Sent Events (SSE) to stream the agent's thought processes directly to the UI.
 The **Agent Activity Panel** provides a transparent, live view of the decision-making process, showing exactly how your question is being answered step-by-step.

+### 🔐 Secure Multi-User Access
+Agentic Boards now features full **Google OAuth 2.0 Integration**, allowing multiple users to sign in and maintain their own private environments.

+### 💾 Persistent Workspaces
+Unlike many BI tools that rely on temporary browser storage, Agentic Boards persists your **Dashboards and Chat History** in a backend SQLite database.
+This ensures your work is saved securely and follows you across different devices and browsers.

 ---

 ## 📊 Dashboard Capabilities